 Provide kids with opportunities to be active.
 Give them active toys and games, like bikes, skateboards, roller skates, scooters, jump ropes, balls and sports equipment.
 Always use safety equipment.

-Enroll them in sports, dance, and other active recreation like swimming, biking and running.
+Enroll them in team or organized sports, dance, and other active recreation like swimming, biking and running.
 Find activities your child really enjoys.
 If they are having fun, they will more likely want to participate more often.
 Get familiar with community facilities near you, like pools, recreation centers, bike paths and parks.

 While it may seem like your child is getting enough regular exercise, it is important to ensure they get plenty of physical activity.